spacejamapp/website/docs/architecture.md

 description: Deep dive into SpaceJam Network's core architecture, design principles, and technical components.
 ---

-# Architecture Overview

-SpaceJam Network is built with a modular architecture that prioritizes scalability, security, and interoperability.
-This document provides a comprehensive overview of the system's design and core components.

 ## Core Components

 ### 1. Network Layer